MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/webapi/quick-start-console-app-csharp.md

 ---
 # Quick Start: Web API sample (C#)

 In this quick start you will create a simple console application to connect to your Common Data Service for Apps environment using the Web API.

-You will authenticate using OAuth2 and use an [HttpClient](/dotnet/api/system.net.http.httpclient) to send a `GET` request to the <xref href="Microsoft.Dynamics.CRM.WhoAmI?text=WhoAmI Function" /> the response will be a <xref href="Microsoft.Dynamics.CRM.WhoAmIResponse?text=WhoAmIResponse ComplexType" />.
+You will authenticate using `OAuth2` and use an [HttpClient](/dotnet/api/system.net.http.httpclient) to send a `GET` request to the <xref href="Microsoft.Dynamics.CRM.WhoAmI?text=WhoAmI Function" /> the response will be a <xref href="Microsoft.Dynamics.CRM.WhoAmIResponse?text=WhoAmIResponse ComplexType" />.
 You will display the `UserId` property value value.

-> [!NOTE]
-> This quick start example does not include error handling.
-This is a minimum example of what you need to connect to and use the Web API.

 ## Prerequisites